ibm-cloud-docs/containers/cs_locations.md

   * Other commands do not return resources in all locations.
 To run `credential set/unset/get`, `api-key reset`, and `vlan spanning get` commands, you must specify a region in the `--region`.

 * Working with resources:
-  * When you use the global endpoint, you can work with resources that you have access permissions to in any location, even if you set a region by running `ibmcloud ks region set` and the resource that you want to work with is in another region.
+  * When you use the global endpoint, you can work with resources that you have access permissions to in any location, even if you target one region and the resource that you want to work with is in another region.
-  * If you have clusters with the same name in different regions, you can either use the cluster ID when you run commands or set a region with the `ibmcloud ks region set` command and use the cluster name when you run commands.
+  * If you have clusters with the same name in different regions, use the cluster ID when you run commands or set a region with the `ibmcloud ks init` command and use the cluster name when you run commands.

 * Legacy functionality:
   * If you need to list and work with resources from one region only, you can use the `ibmcloud ks init` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_init) to target a regional endpoint instead of the global endpoint.